Every day Dave Thelander of Dunwich shows people around his beloved North Stradbroke Island.

 Mr Thelander knows his island facts, facts about sighting 320 whales off Point Lookout on July 12 last year and that the dolphins have lunch at Amity Point before heading to Tangalooma on Moreton Island for dinner.
 He knows that there is a koala for every resident on the island with the populations almost matching (2000 koalas to 2100 permanent residents).
-The people population swells during the Christmas season with 12,000 full beds on the island and more with day trippers who come to the island at 150 people per hour.
+The people population swells during the Christmas season with 12,000 full beds on the island and more day trippers.

 He points out in one sweeping gesture the fact that it’s just 32km between the most easterly point in Australia (Byron Bay) and the most easterly point in Queensland (Point Lookout), the two points clearly visible along Main Beach.
 His is a broad vision for the island.